DaBlower/DaBlower/README.md

 ## Hello!

-I started programming with C and now mainly use Python becuase I'm lazy /hj (though I do occasionally use some other languages such as ruby!)
+I started programming with C,  mainly use Python becuase I'm lazy /hj. and now I'm learning rust! (though I do occasionally use some other languages like ruby!)

 I have a few projects, but you should check out these: